We offer proven interventions so that Survivors are no longer defined by the violence and trauma they have experienced.

 The therapy team are also advocates, supporting the work of internal and external services with expert, clinical input to ensure that the right support and care is delivered for clients across housing and welfare, legal and counter-trafficking needs by statutory and voluntary support services accessed by clients.

 The work of the Helen Bamber Foundation’s therapy is pioneering; not only are the treatments themselves relatively new, very few services are dedicated to delivering the treatments for populations of Survivors.
 This is because many believe that treatment should wait until Survivors have secure immigration status and stable accommodation.
 We know that Survivors should not have to wait for the treatment they urgently need.
-Because of this, there are few relevant benchmarks against which to compare our outcomes however, the results we achieve surpass those in other published studies.
 The Helen Bamber Foundation’s dedication to measurement and evaluation have placed us at the forefront of evidencing the positive impact of our approach for our client population.

-It is hard to imagine the extent of the emotional and physical torture Survivors have experienced.
+It is hard to fully comprehend the extent of the emotional and physical torture Survivors have experienced.
 Our Therapy team exist to help Survivors come to terms with their experience, and ultimately support them so they can lead rich and fulfilling lives on their own terms.

 SOME FACTS ABOUT OUR THERAPEUTIC RESULTS